The Kingdom of Yugoslavia was a Balkan state which existed from December 1, 1918 to mid-April 1941.

 The new government tried to integrate the new country politically as well as economically, a task made difficult because of the great diversity of languages, nationalities, and religions in the new state, the different history of the regions, and great differences in economic development among regions.

 In 1921, the Constitution was passed, which established a unitary monarchy.
-Serb politicians regarded Serbia as the standardbearer of Yugoslav unity, as the state of Piedmont had been for Italy, and the nation of Prussia for the German Empire.
+Serb politicians regarded Serbia as the standardbearer of Yugoslav unity, as the state of Piedmont had been for Italy, and the nation of Prussia for the German empire.
 Over the following years, Croat resistance against a Serbocentric policy increased.
-Stjepan Radić, head of the Croatian Peasant Party, was imprisoned due to political reasons.
-After he was released in 1925, and returned to parliament, but only until 1928, when he made a critical speech and was subsequently shot on the parliament floor together with two other deputies from his party by a Montenegrin deputy Puniša Račić.
+In 1928, Stjepan Radic, head of the Croatian Peasant Party, was shot in parliament by Punisa Racic, an ethnic Serbian nationalist leader from Montenegro.

-Not long after that, in response to the political crisis triggered by the shooting, on January 6, 1929, King Alexander abolished the Constitution, prorogued the Parliament and introduced personal dictatorship (the so-called January 6th Dictatorship, Šestojanuarska diktatura).
+Not long after that, on January 6, 1929, King Alexander abolished the Constitution, prorogued the Parliament and introduced personal dictatorship (the so-called January 6th Dictatorship, Šestojanuarska diktatura).
 He also changed the name of the country to Kingdom of Yugoslavia and changed the internal divisions to use banovinas on October 3.

 In 1941 the Axis powers invaded the state and divided it.
-In 1945, the Soviet-backed Socialist Federal Republic of Yugoslavia came into being, covering roughly the same territory as the Kingdom had.
+In 1945, the Soviet Russia-backed Socialist Federal Republic of Yugoslavia came into being, covering roughly the same teritory as the Kingdom had.

 List of Kings